Jean's Bible Study Topics of the New Testament

 Mat 16,1-4

-· (70g) Authority Ø Familiar with the truth-enemy of discernment Ø With Jesus in the flesh -- What you are able to discern (and unable to discern) says a lot about you.
-For example, if you are able to discern the truth, unlike the Pharisees, it means you have some truth in you, but if you are only able to discern faults in other people, it means those same faults are also within you, which is probably the cause of your inability to discern the truth.
-You can only discern the things that are within you, for how can you discern what you have not experienced?
-The Pharisees could not discern the signs of the times because there was no basis of truth laid beforehand to understand such things.
-This is why forgiveness is so important; if you don't forgive, those same sins will become a part of your life of whom you are judging.
+(70g) Authority >> Sin of familiarity >> Familiar with the truth-enemy of discernment >> Familiar with Jesus in the flesh -- The Pharisees could not judge the signs of the times because they were busy judging sins in people that were also in them, meaning that what we are able to discern (and unable to discern) says a lot about us.
+For example, if we are able to discern the truth, unlike the Pharisees, it means we have some truth in us.
+Conversely, if we are unable to discern the truth but can discern certain faults in other people, it only means that those same faults also reside us, which is probably the cause of our inability to discern the truth.
+We can only discern the things that are in us, for how can we discern what we don't know?
+The Pharisees could not discern the signs of the times because there was no basis of truth in them.
+This is also why forgiveness is so important; if we don't forgive, we will victimize other people with the sins that victimized us.
+See also: Slowness of heart; Mat 16,5-12; 178j / Discernment; Mat 27,3-10; 186h

-· (178l) Works of the devil Ø The religion of witchcraft Ø Hypocrisy Ø Jesus rebukes the Pharisees for having no love for God
+(178l) Works of the devil >> The religion of witchcraft >> Hypocrisy >> Jesus rebukes the Pharisees for having no love for God

 Mat 16-1

-· (180a) Works of the devil Ø Practicing witchcraft Ø Wolves lead people into a cult Ø Leading people for sordid gain -- This verse goes with verse 6
+(180a) Works of the devil >> Practicing witchcraft >> Wolves lead people into a cult >> Leading people for sordid gain -- This verse goes with verse 6

 Mat 16-2,3